bobheadxi/raycast-sourcegraph/README.md

 Browse, view, publish, and merge changesets for [batch changes](https://about.sourcegraph.com/batch-changes) straight from Raycast.
 Batch changes automate large-scale code changes to keep your code up to date, fix critical security issues, and pay down tech debt across all of your repositories.

-Batch changes is currently only supported on [Sourcegraph Instance](#sourcegraph-self-hosted).
+Batch changes are currently only supported on [Sourcegraph Instance](#sourcegraph-instance).

 ![batch changes](metadata/3-batch-change-manage.png)